liferay/liferay-docs/develop/tutorials/articles/recycle-bin/01-moving-entries-to-the-recycle-bin.markdown

         return new DLFileShortcutTrashRenderer(fileShortcut);
     }

-It creates a new trash renderer class, [DLFileShortcutTrashRenderer](https://github.com/liferay/liferay-portal/blob/master/portal-impl/src/com/liferay/portlet/documentlibrary/trash/DLFileShortcutTrashRenderer.java), based on the file shortcut instance.
+It creates a new trash renderer class, [`DLFileShortcutTrashRenderer`](https://github.com/liferay/liferay-portal/blob/6.2.x/portal-impl/src/com/liferay/portlet/documentlibrary/trash/DLFileShortcutTrashRenderer.java), based on the file shortcut instance.
+You can similarly create a `getTrashRenderer` method in your trash renderer class.

 Congratulations!
 You now know how to implement moving your app's entries to the Recycle Bin.